jamesward/play2bars/ARTICLE.md

 The Squeryl library needs to be added to the Play project.
 We will also add the Postgres JDBC driver as a dependency because later we will deploy this project on the cloud with Heroku and the default database on Heroku is Postgres.

-Edit the `project/Build.scala` file and add the following dependencies:
+Edit the `project/Build.scala` file and update the dependencies:

     val appDependencies = Seq(
       "org.squeryl" %% "squeryl" % "0.9.5",
       "postgresql" % "postgresql" % "9.1-901-1.jdbc4"
     )

+Then if you are using an Eclipse or IntelliJ Play can automatically create the project for you using either:

+  play idea

+or

+  play eclipsify

+Note that we created the project files after updating the dependencies, so the projects would be configured with the required libraries.
+If the dependencies change in the future, just re-run the commands to create the projects.

 You can now start the application from within your project's root directory: